Skip to Content, Navigation, or Footer.

 A request for comment was left with a University spokesperson.

-At the time, White House spokesperson Liz Huston told The Daily Pennsylvanian “unwilling to assume accountability and confront these overdue and necessary reforms” outlined in the document “will find itself without future government and taxpayers support.”
+At the time, White House spokesperson Liz Huston told The Daily Pennsylvanian that any university “unwilling to assume accountability and confront these overdue and necessary reforms” will not benefit from “future government and taxpayers support.”

 Penn continued to retain BGR Group — one of Washington’s largest lobbying firms — which it first contracted in May to advocate on its behalf with federal policymakers.

-Six BGR Group lobbyists represented Penn — including 1994 Penn graduate and managing director David Urban, who served as a senior advisor to 1968 Wharton graduate and President Donald Trump’s 2016 presidential campaign.
+Six BGR Group lobbyists represented Penn — including 1994 Penn graduate and Managing Director David Urban, who served as a senior advisor to Trump’s 2016 presidential campaign.

 Penn spent $80,000 to retain the services of Cassidy & Associates and paid $40,000 to Mehlman Consulting.